Loading... Please wait...

 • My green card is expired how can I receive a new one?

-• May I renew or replace my green card from outside of the United States?
+• Can I renew or replace my green card from outside of the United States?

 • Where to renew or replace my green card in the United States?